Bulgaria charged with racism and Nazi salutes as UEFA open disciplinary proceedings into England clash | Goal.com

 Mihaylov stepped down earlier on Tuesday following widespread calls for him to tender his resignation, including from Bulgaria’s Prime Minister Boyko Borissov.

-Having sealed a return to winning ways following their defeat last week against the Czech Republic, England are now on the cusp of sealing their spot at Euro 2020.
+Having sealed a return to winning ways following their defeat on Friday against the Czech Republic, England are now on the cusp of sealing their spot at Euro 2020.